AM207/ac297r/content/pages/policies.md

 2. Final presentation (group, one or more students may give the presentation)
 2. Self evaluation (individual)
 3. Peer evaluation (individual)
-4. Project website (group): Students will develop a web page which briefly describes their project and includes a demonstration video.
+4. Project website (group): Students will develop a web page which briefly describes their project and includes a demonstration video (below).
-5. Project video (individual): Each student will create a three minute screencast with narration showing a demo of their work.
+5. Project video (group): Each group will create a three minute screencast with narration showing a demo of their work.

+Deliverable should be in a github repository, with 2 branches: `master` for paper/software/report and `gh-pages` (see Github Pages for how to create this) for website/video.

 ### Originality and Plagiarization